bormaxi8080/starred/README.md

 ## Go

+- [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
+- [claudiodangelis/qrcp](https://github.com/claudiodangelis/qrcp) - :zap: Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [MrEmpy/mantra](https://github.com/MrEmpy/mantra) - 「🔑」A tool used to hunt down API key leaks in JS files and pages
 - [tomnomnom/unfurl](https://github.com/tomnomnom/unfurl) - Pull out bits of URLs provided on stdin
 - [corazawaf/coraza](https://github.com/corazawaf/coraza) - OWASP Coraza WAF is a golang modsecurity compatible web application firewall library